camunda/camunda-docs/docs/components/operate/userguide/process-instance-batch-modification.md

 ## Monitor the modification status

-Please check the section [monitor operation status](/components/operate/userguide/monitor-operation-status.png) to learn how to monitor the status of an operation.
+Review the [monitor operation status documentation](/components/operate/userguide/monitor-operation-status.png) to learn how to monitor the status of an operation.